Understanding Nautical Terminology

 Hull | The main body of the boat or ship. |

-Upper Deck | The highest deck on a ship spanning from bow to stern. |
+Upper Deck | The highest deck on a ship that spans from bow (front) to stern (rear). |

 White Navigation | The use of white navigation lights in maritime contexts. |